mlrun/mlrun/docs/concepts/alerts.md

 (alerts)=
 # Alerts

 Alerts are a mechanism for informing you about possible problem situations.
-The Alerts page in the UI shows the list of configured alerts, and indicates which are active.
-In this page, you can acknowledge, delete, and modify alerts and also reset them.

 Notifications are used to notify you or the system of an alert, such as through slack, git or webhook.
 See {ref}`notifications`.